cysouw/diathesis/text/c05_preverbs.md

 **Notes**

-A verb like *schreiben* allows for dative and accusative arguments [@Next a], but in this diathesis it is the intransitive occupational usage [@Next b] that is the basis for the resultative construction [@Next c].
+A verb like *schreiben* allows for dative and accusative arguments [@next a], but in this diathesis it is the intransitive occupational usage [@next b] that is the basis for the resultative construction [@next c].

 :::ex
 a.
 Ich schreibe dir einen Brief.